GenLayer Test

 Returns: The default account object

-A collection of pre-created accounts available for testing.
+Returns a collection of accounts available for testing.
+When a gltest.config.yaml file is present with account private keys defined for the current network, this function will return those loaded accounts.
 By design, the first account is the default account.

 assert default_account == accounts[0]